TromboneScott/Oscars/README.txt

   oscars.bat Ballot (or ./oscars.sh -b)
 Leave it running so it can continuosly download the ballots as they're entered

-Update the link in ../index.html to point to current year
+Proofread the category mapping:
+1. Open the web page: oscars.site44.com/<year>/data/definitions.xml
+2. Verify that the year now shows up in the banner title (20xx OSCARS)
+3. Verify that each category (in bold) is mapped to the correct question on the ballot

+Copy global/index.html to [DropBox]/Apps/site44/oscars.site44.com/index.html

 Check the ballots as they come in and fix any names where they didn't capitalize properly
 1. Fix names direclty in the Google Sheet that the Google Form is using to collect the data
 2. Either restart the batch or just wait until a new ballot is entered

-Proofread the category mapping:
-1. Open the web page: oscars.site44.com/<year>/data/definitions.xml
-2. Verify that the year now shows up in the banner title (20xx OSCARS)
-2. Verify that each category (in bold) is mapped to the correct question on the ballot

 --- After contest deadline for entering guesses